koldinger/Tardis/README.md

 * tardisremote (HttpInterface): A server, still under development, which provides a web api for retrieving information in the tardis database, for use by regenerate, tardisfs, and lstardis

 Tardis is currently under development, but is at beta level.
-Tardis relies on the ~~bson~~, msgpack, xattrs, pycryptodome (pycryptodomex), daemonize, parsedatetime, flask, tornado, ~~pycurl,~~ requests, requests-cache, passwordmeter, python-snappy, and termcolor packages, and their associated libraries.
+Tardis relies on the msgpack, xattrs, pycryptodome (pycryptodomex), daemonize, parsedatetime, flask, tornado, requests, requests-cache, passwordmeter, python-snappy, and termcolor packages, and their associated libraries.
 Tardis uses a modified version of the librsync library, which adapts it to support he most recent versions of librsync.
 When/if a correct functional version appears on Pypi, we'll use it instead.
 See https://github.com/smartfile/python-librsync

 Important Release Notes
 =======================
 Post 0.31.11 changes the directory hashing scheme.
-It is recommended that you run the tools/setDirHashes.py program (or run encryptDB.py --dirhashes, but only if your database is encrypted) to reset the hashes to the new scheme.
+It is recommended that you run the `tools/setDirHashes.py` program (or run `encryptDB.py --dirhashes`, but only if your database is encrypted) to reset the hashes to the new scheme.
 This is not necessary, but without it your next backup job will run longer than usual.
 It will self correct after the first backup run.

 Future Releases
 ===============